Important Qualification Changes

 - Lead planter (and spouse, if applicable) has completed CMN Launch or a district training that has been nationally approved.
 Note: We strongly recommend a CMN Launch event.
 If you have further questions about whether another training meets this qualification, email our Matching Fund Specialist.

 - The lead planter and/or planting team will present a ministry plan describing their strategy for starting the new church.
 Please refer to the CMN Ministry Plan Rubric.
+A CMN Ministry Plan will give a clear picture of your community and your church to people who may not know you, your community, or church.
 The CMN Ministry Plan Rubric describes the elements expected in a ministry plan and how the ministry plan will be evaluated.

 - A Parent Affiliated Church (PAC) applying for Matching Funds must submit a copy of the memorandum of understanding (MOU) that clearly outlines the relationship and expectations between the Parent Church and the Parent Affiliated Church.
 Please see our PAC Resources, make sure to look through the sample MOUs and Crucial Parent Church Questions.